OmengU/quap/documentation/documentation.typ

 Consequential delays in the development process also occurred when implementing the Game pages as they needed the highest amounts of polish in the entire Frontend due to being interacted with by both students and tutors.
 However, this effort paid off thanks to the great design and ease of use provided by the pages in their current state.
 == Potential future additions
 In its current state, the project already offers a feature-rich Quiz application with a great user-friendly design.
-The connection between the Frontend and the Backend works without significant errors, and the experience of playing a game Game is very enriching and informative thanks to the ability to create exciting Quizzes.
+The connection between the Frontend and the Backend works without significant errors, and the experience of playing a Game is very enriching and informative thanks to the ability to create exciting Quizzes.

 Even though all must-goals were completed, there is still room for improvements, including containerizing the application with Docker, making it even more versatile.
 Additionally, minor bugs and other small problems could be ironed out.
 Finally, the ability to export and import Quizzes could help build a community and foster the spirit of learning within everyone willing to expand their horizons.